billbrod/spatial-frequency-preferences/README.md

      need to set up a psychopy environment, just run: `conda env create -f environment.yml`.
 Then, type `conda activate sfp` to activate the environment.
- - You'll also need to install pytorch, but the exact way to do so depends on your machine.
+ - You'll also need to install pytorch (version 1.0.1 or newer), but the exact way to do so depends on your machine.
 See the [pytorch website](https://pytorch.org/) for details, but the command is probably `conda install pytorch torchvision -c pytorch` if you have a GPU on your machine and `conda install pytorch-cpu